oribon/ovn-kubernetes/docs/egress-service.md

 Because of that, it takes care of adding the necessary iptables rules on the selected node to SNAT traffic exiting from these pods to the service's ingress IP.

 These goals are achieved by introducing a new resource `EgressService` for users to create alongside LoadBalancer services which can be either empty or contain optional fields:
+- `snat`: Determines if the source IP of egress traffic originating from the pods backing the Service should be set to its ingress IP.
+When the field is not specified the source IP is set according to the interface of the Network, leveraging the masquerade rules that are already in place.
-- `nodeSelector`: allows limiting the nodes that can be selected to handle the service's traffic.
+  - `nodeSelector`: Allows limiting the nodes that can be selected to handle the service's traffic.
 When present only a node whose labels match the specified selectors can be selected for handling the service's traffic as explained earlier.
 When the field is not specified any node in the cluster can be chosen to manage the service's traffic.
-In addition, if the service's `ExternalTrafficPolicy` is set to `Local` an additional constraint is added that only a node that has an endpoint can be selected.

 - `network`: The network which this service should send egress and corresponding ingress replies to.
 This is typically implemented as VRF mapping, representing a numeric id or string name of a routing table which by omission uses the default host routing.

+Although the fields are optional, an empty resource does not have any meaning and would not modify any behavior.

 When a node is selected to handle the service's traffic both the status of the relevant `EgressService` is updated with `host: <node_name>` (which is consumed by `ovnkube-node`) and the node is labeled with `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""`, which can be consumed by a LoadBalancer provider to handle the ingress part.